matsunagateitoku/stdp-class/Class_1.md

 ++++++++++++++++++++++++++++++++++++++++++++++++

 ## Part Two — Preprocess Text to Reduce Vocabulary
-This section is all about string parsing and document cleaning to preprocess.
-This is key to reduce the vocabulary introduces the nltk library parse a document into token breaking a document into sentences and counting them refining with regex to deal with newlines etc. downloading text
+- This section is all about string parsing and document cleaning to preprocess.
+This is key to reduce the vocabulary
+- introduces the nltk library
+- parse a document into tokens
+- breaking a document into sentences and counting them
+- refining with regex to deal with newlines etc.
-   _ = nltk.download(['brown'], quiet=True)
- Ss6 = {s.lower() for s in nltk.corpus.brown.words()}
+- downloading text    _ = nltk.download(['brown'], quiet=True)      Ss6 = {s.lower() for s in nltk.corpus.brown.words()}
-turn the document into a string of tokens with stop word removed with each separated by a space The enumerate() function in Python is used to iterate over a sequence (such as a list, tuple, string, etc.) while keeping track of the index of each item.
-It returns an enumerate object which yields pairs of indexes and elements, where each pair is represented as a tuple. checking the length of the sentence to make sure it seems correct working with characters
+- turn the document into a string of tokens with stop word removed with each separated by a space
+- The **enumerate() function** in Python is used to iterate over a sequence (such as a list, tuple, string, etc.) while keeping track of the index of each item.
+It returns an enumerate object which yields pairs of indexes and elements, where each pair is represented as a tuple.
+- checking the length of the sentence to make sure it seems correct
+- working with characters
-ASCII
+   - ASCII
-unicode  -- UTF-8  u’string’
+   - unicode  -- UTF-8  u’string’
-encode()
+   - encode()
-decode()
+   - decode()
     def Norm(self) -> object:
         self.LsWords = [unicodedata.normalize('NFKD', word).encode('ascii', 'ignore').decode('utf-8') for word in self.LsWords]